 Step 5: Edit the sound in your video

 And finally, don’t forget to add music that matches your video's vibe.
 A slideshow with music is way better than a slideshow without.

 Whello expertly adds music in this slideshow video.

 A lot of brands are big on adding voice overs to their brand videos to further explain key points and important events.
 Include also subtitles in your corporate video whenever someone speaks, for example during an interview or a testimonial video.

 After all, Facebook says adding captions to your video can boost view time by 12 percent.

 And a recent study saw a 40 percent increase in views of captioned videos versus uncaptioned.
 That same study found viewers were 80 percent more likely to watch a video until the end when closed captions were available.

 Embrace diversity, and add subtitles to make sure hearing-impaired people can understand your message.

 Slideshow videos are not only easy to make, but also fun to view.
 So start making slideshow videos right away with PlayPlay’s free trial!
-PlayPlay is an easy-to-use and intuitive slideshow creator and an excellent video editing tool for both beginners and advanced users.
+PlayPlay is an easy-to-use and intuitive slideshow creator and an excellent video creation platform for both beginners and advanced users.